FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 const jwt = require('jsonwebtoken');
 ```

 Next, we'll add a function at the end of that file to get the gateway bearer token for forwarding to the microservices.
-In this case, we are setting the token to expire in 10 minutes, but this could be different depending on your scenario.
+In this case, we are setting the token to expire in 10 minutes.
+This is a common duration of the JWT, but you may want to reduce it for security concerns, as described in FusionAuth's article on [Revoking JWTs & JWT Expiration](https://fusionauth.io/learn/expert-advice/tokens/revoking-jwts/).

 ```javascript
 function getGatewayBearerToken(req) {